jeanmichelgit/jeanmichelgit/README.md

 ## About Me

-- 🔭 I currently work as a **no-code / low-code developer**
+- 🔭 Focused on solving problems with maintanable solutions and creating efficient, scalable systems
 - 🌱 I’m currently learning AWS, n8n
-- 🎯 Goal: Becoming a Data engineer
+- 🎯 Goal: Becoming a **Data engineer**

 ---